Stephen J. Galli: Career

 Galli completed his medical residency in anatomic pathology at Massachusetts General Hospital.
 In 1979 he joined the faculty of Harvard Medical School as an assistant professor of pathology.
 He was promoted to professor in 1993.
 In 1999 he joined the faculty of Stanford University School of Medicine as chair of its pathology department and as a professor of pathology, microbiology, and immunology.
 He completed his tenure as chair in 2016.
 From 2009 to 2016 he was additionally the co-director of the Stanford Center for Genomics and Personalized Medicine.
 His lab researches the regulation of basophils and mast cells and the role that these cells play in diseases.
-He additionally researches alergies, including food allergies, and how they can be monitored and clinically managed.
+He additionally researches allergies, including food allergies, and how they can be monitored and clinically managed.
 He was a co-editor of the Annual Review of Pathology: Mechanisms of Disease from 2007–2016 and remains on the editorial committee as of 2021.

 Awards and honors

 Galli has received various awards, including the National Institutes of Health MERIT Award in 1995, the Scientific Achievement Award from the World Allergy Organization in 2011, and Rous-Whipple Award from the American Society for Investigative Pathology in 2014.
+He was the recipient of the prestigious ASIP gold-headed cane award in 2024.
 In 2019 he received an honorary doctorate from the University of Naples Federico II.
 He has been elected to scientific societies such as the National Academy of Medicine, Collegium Internationale Allergologicum, and Accademia dei Lincei.